Reporter 1

 CLASS SERIES CONCEPT

-Collect and analyze information for broadcast to the public on KUOW radio, including broadcast audio, web content, video, podcasts and events.
-This is the first level in a two-level series; the next level is Reporter 2.
+This is the first level in a three-level series; the next level is Reporter 2.

 BASIC FUNCTION